Yarra Valley Railway: History

 The last regular steam passenger service was hauled in August 1964.
 From this time until closure of the line in 1980 passenger services were run using Rail Motors, initially with Walker railmotors but due to degrading track quality the Walkers were replaced by Diesel Electric Railmotors (DERMs) from 1978 onwards.
 After 9 December 1980 no services operated beyond Coldstream and the Healesville-Coldstream section of the line was officially closed to all traffic on 10 March 1983.
 The Healesville Railway Cooperative was established in 1984 to reopen the line and in 1985 was granted an 'Order In Council' for this section by the Victorian State Government to operate the line as a tourist railway.
 It was partially reopened as far as Yarra Glen for tourist charter services in 1986 following major bridgework.
 However, these services ceased by 1990 when the Healesville Railway Cooperative merged with the Yarra Valley Tourist Railway, who began running trolley services on the Healesville-Yarra Glen section.

 During the Black Saturday bushfires of February 2009 Yarra Glen station came under ember attack and two timber trestle bridges near Tarrawarra were burnt down in a fast-moving grass fire.

 Following a track renewal and bridge reconstruction campaign, on 17 July 2010 the official launch of the Walker Railmotor service occurred with the first passenger train service to leave Healesville Railway Station in over 30 years.

 Current operations

-The Yarra Valley Railway currently runs a railmotor service from Healesville station to a temporary terminus at the back of the Tarrawarra Estate Winery on Sundays and public holidays, crossing the Watts River, under the Donovans Road overbridge and through the historic tunnel.
+The Yarra Valley Railway currently runs a railmotor service from Healesville station to a point near the historic tunnel due to uncompleted track maintenance.
+Trains run on Sundays and public holidays, and some Saturdays, crossing the Watts River, and travelling under the Donovans Road overbridge.
 The Railway is also presently rebuilding the 5 mi 48 chain section from this temporary terminus to Yarra Glen station, including the reconstruction of the Yarra Glen and Tarrawarra stations and the replacement of 14 timber trestle bridges within this section.

 There are plans to also run Saturday services with the soon to operational DERM.
 After the line is restored to Yarra Glen, the Tarrawarra to Healesville Section will temporarily close to allow for extensive track maintenance.

+Station histories

 Rollingstock

 The railway is in possession of a number of locomotives and carriages, including the following: